lab-midas/LAPANet/README.md

 **LAPANet** addresses this problem by performing non-rigid registration **directly in the acquired k-space**, avoiding the need to reconstruct an image solely for motion estimation.

-The method combines the **Local-All-Pass (LAP)** formulation of non-rigid motion with a multi-scale attention-based neural network to estimate dense motion fields from complex-valued, multi-coil k-space data.
+The method realizes the **Local-All-Pass (LAP)** formulation of non-rigid motion with a multi-scale attention-based neural network to estimate dense motion fields from complex-valued, multi-coil k-space data.

 LAPANet is designed for highly time-resolved MRI applications where motion needs to be estimated from only a small number of acquired k-space samples per frame.